The Bankrate promise

 Opening a home equity loan can also affect your credit score.
-Your overall credit score is made up of several factors that all work together.
-One factor that makes up your credit score is how much of your available credit you’re using.
+Your credit score is made up of several factors, including how much of your available credit you’re using.
 Adding a large home equity loan to your credit report can negatively impact your credit score.

-Some lenders position equity as money that’s just sitting around, waiting to be used.
-But the reality is that home equity loans are just that: loans.
-It is money that must be paid back and it comes with fees and interest, which can ultimately end up costing you thousands of dollars on top of your initial loan amount.
+Some mortgage lenders position equity as money that’s just sitting around waiting to be used, but the reality is that home equity loans are just that: loans.
+It is money that must be paid back, and it comes with fees and interest, which can ultimately end up costing you thousands of dollars on top of your initial loan amount.

-That’s not to say that the risks of a home equity loan are not worth taking; in some cases, a home equity loan can be a good idea, especially if you use the funds to renovate your home.
+That’s not to say that the risks of a home equity loan aren’t worth taking; in some cases, a home equity loan can be a good idea, especially if you use the funds to renovate your home.

-“For example, one of my clients took out a home equity loan to remodel and expand their home with plans to sell the home shortly after the renovation,” Sexton says.
+“For example, one of my clients took out a home equity loan to remodel and expand their home with plans to sell the home shortly after the renovation,” says Sexton.
 “Three months after the renovation, the home was sold, creating an additional $100,000 profit after all of the loans were paid off.”

 Before committing to a home equity loan, consider your financial situation and compare home equity rates, terms and fees from a variety of lenders to see how much it could cost you.